 The Company provides guarantees to securities and commodities clearing houses and exchanges which meet the accounting definition of a guarantee under FASB ASC Topic 460, "Guarantees."
 Under standard membership agreements, clearing house and exchange members are required to guarantee collectively the performance of other members.
 Under the agreements, if a member becomes unable to satisfy its obligations, other members would be required to meet shortfalls.
 In the opinion of management, the Company's liability under these arrangements is not quantifiable and could exceed the cash and securities they have posted as collateral.
 However, the potential for the Company to be required to make payments under these arrangements is remote.
-Accordingly, no contingent liability is carried on the statement of financial condition for these arrangements.
+Accordingly, no contingent liability is carried in the statement of financial condition for these arrangements.

 In connection with its retail brokerage business, the Company performs securities and commodities execution, clearance and settlement on behalf of its customers for whom it commits to settle trades submitted by such customers with the respective clearing houses.
 If a customer fails to fulfill its settlement obligations, the Company must fulfill those settlement obligations.
-The Company is fully secured by assets in customers' accounts and any proceeds received from securities and commodities transactions entered into by the Company on behalf of customers.
 No contingent liability is carried on the statement of financial condition for such customer obligations.